stevemussmann/GTseqTools/README.md

 6) Remove monomorphic loci (-m option).

 ## Input Requirements
+###Required
 The minimal input is a Microsoft Excel formatted file (.xlsx).
 All data should be in a worksheet titled 'Final Genotypes'.
 The first row should be a header line, with cell A1 specifying the individual sample column, cell B1 should contain the text 'Population ID', and cells C1 to the end should specify locus names.
 Alleles for a genotype should be concatenated per locus (e.g., AA, AT, etc.).
 A missing genotype for a locus should be recorded as '0'.
 Special columns can be included for certain file formats (e.g., SNPPIT; see explanation below in [File Conversion Input Details](#conversion)).
 Some of the above format options for Excel files will (hopefully) be more flexible / customizable in future versions of this program.

+If you are using the GTscore pipeline for genotyping, I have [forked a copy of this repository](https://github.com/stevemussmann/GTscore) and included my [transposeDataGTscore.pl](https://github.com/stevemussmann/GTscore/blob/master/transposeDataGTscore.pl) script which will mostly transform the GTscore genotype outputs to a format compatible with this conversion program.
+Just open the output of transposeDataGTscore.pl in Microsoft Excel, make sure the worksheet is titled 'Final Genotypes', add the 'Population ID' column, and save the file.

+###Optional
 Optionally, you can also provide plain text files with individuals or loci to be stripped from the input file (see -d, -r, and -s options in the [Optional Arguments](#optional) below).
 Each of these files should contain a single column of data listing a single individual or locus per line.

 ## Program Options